textileio/js-http-client/README.md

 [View Documentation](./docs/README.md)

-The tsdoc-based auto-generated documentation can be found at https://textileio.github.io/js-http-client/.
+The auto-generated documentation can be found at https://textileio.github.io/js-http-client/.

 ```sh
 # Re-build the documentation